Kyle Edwards (footballer, born 1998): Return to West Brom

 On 26 January 2018, Edwards extended his contract at West Bromwich Albion until 2020.
 He made his Albion debut as a half-time substitute in the club's 1–0 win against Luton Town in the EFL Cup on 14 August 2018.
 He scored his first goal for West Brom in his following appearance, netting the winning goal in a 1–0 EFL Cup win against Mansfield Town on 28 August.
-On 16 March, Edwards scored the winning goal in a 1–0 away win against Brentford.
-He scored twice in 11 appearances during his first full season in the West Brom first-team, helping the club reach the EFL Championship play-offs.
+On 16 March 2019, Edwards scored the winning goal in a 1–0 away win against Brentford.
+He scored twice in 11 appearances during his first full season in the West Brom first team, helping the club reach the EFL Championship play-offs.

-Edwards scored his first goal of the 2019–20 season in the opening match against Nottingham Forest, with the match finishing in a 2–1 win for West Brom.
+Edwards scored his first goal of the 2019–20 season in the opening match against Nottingham Forest, the match finishing in a 2–1 win for West Brom.
 He managed to feature more regularly during the 2019–20 season, scoring his second goal of the campaign in a 5–1 win against Swansea City on 8 December.
 Edwards made 30 appearances during the season, 26 of which came in the EFL Championship, helping West Brom win promotion to the Premier League following a second-placed league finish.
-In May 2020, West Brom took-up the option to extend Edwards' contract by an additional year, keeping him at the club until the summer of 2021.
+In May 2020, West Brom took up the option to extend Edwards' contract by an additional year, keeping him at the club until the summer of 2021.

 He made his Premier League debut in a 0–3 defeat against Leicester City on 13 September 2020.
-He featured infrequently in the West Brom first-team under manager Slaven Bilić during the first-half of the 2020–21 season.
-He found game time very limited during the second-half of the season, following the arrival of Sam Allardyce, with his only appearance coming in an FA Cup third-round tie against Blackpool on 9 January.
+He featured infrequently in the West Brom first team under manager Slaven Bilić during the first half of the 2020–21 season, and found game time very limited during the second half of the season following the arrival of Sam Allardyce, his only appearance coming in an FA Cup third-round tie against Blackpool on 9 January.
 He made 8 appearances in all competitions during the season, as West Brom suffered relegation from the Premier League after finishing 19th.

-On 27 May 2021 it was announced that he would leave West Bromwich Albion following the conclusion of his contract, thus ending a 17 year spell at the club.
+On 27 May 2021 it was announced that he would leave West Bromwich Albion following the conclusion of his contract, ending a 17-year spell at the club.

 Ipswich Town

-Edwards joined Ipswich Town on a free transfer on 9 August 2021, signing a 3-year-deal.
+Edwards joined Ipswich Town on a free transfer on 9 August 2021, signing a 3-year deal.
 He made his debut as a second-half substitute in a 1–2 away loss against Burton Albion on 14 August.

+On 11 January 2024, it was announced that Edwards had left Ipswich Town following the mutual termination of his contract.